CREATIVE CULTURE

 -

-What she likes: humor, good food, road trips, nature, peonies, political discourse, (radio) interviews, dancing.
+She likes: humor, good food, road trips, nature, peonies, political discourse, (radio) interviews, dancing.

 -